-A big TV installation idea for small RVs
+A handy TV installation idea for small RVs - RV Travel

 By Greg Illes

 Our RV floor plan had only one TV, and it was mounted up front, high above the captains’ chairs.
-Even after we replaced the old CRT monster with a modern flat-screen, it was still an impossible situation.
+Even after we replaced the old CRT monster with a modern flat-screen, it was still an impossible situation, so we had to come up with a new TV installation idea.

 We couldn’t view the TV from the captains’ chairs because it was impossibly high above, and we couldn’t view it from the dinette area because it was too small and far away.
 Installing a bigger flat-screen would have blocked our front storage areas, so that was not an option either.